• Skip to primary navigation

 Fold the top and bottom.

 Then, fold the top about 2 ½ inches for the pressure rod and pin where you want to sew (about ½ inch from the bottom).
 And, then fold the bottom ½ inch and pin.
-Take the tape measure and make sure that the length equals 11 ½ inches long.
+Take the tape measure (Affiliate Link) and make sure that the length equals 11 ½ inches long.
 See the image below.
 Then sew the fabric while removing the pins.
 Remove any excess thread.

 Fold and pin fabric on all panels for the rod